alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 </details>

-### :bicyclist: Optional: Set up a non-privileged user account
+### Optional: Set up a non-privileged user account

 These steps ensure that you have created a non-privileged user account that you can use for testing.
 You must ensure that you have assigned a licence to this user in the Azure Active Directory so that MFA will work correctly.